eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 The key program in `sra-tools` to download data from SRA is called `fastq-dump`.
 And the main tool in `entrez-tools` is called `esearch`, which queries meta-data from NCBI.
-If you wanted to get the data from a single Run Accession (SRR) you can download its fastq data with `fastq-dump` with just the ID:
+If you wanted to get the data from a single Run Accession (SRR) you can download its fastq data with `fastq-dump` and the ID:

 ```bash
 >>> fastq-dump SRR1754715